Things People Would Absolutely Change About Their Families

 Being Critical

-Another Redditor commented, “I wish I could talk to my mom without her getting so defensive, she carries a lot of guilt from the past, and she feels she has to somehow make up for it, but because of it, a lot of people take advantage of that guilt, especially her siblings, right now she is supporting 2 of them.”
+Another poster commented, “I wish I could talk to my mom without her getting so defensive, she carries a lot of guilt from the past, and she feels she has to somehow make up for it, but because of it, a lot of people take advantage of that guilt, especially her siblings, right now she is supporting 2 of them.”

 Knowing The Real You